brycewray/hugo-site/content/posts/2024/09/1password-adds-script/index.md

 # initTextEditor: iA Writer # default --- change if needed
 ---

-In much the same way as I [previously](/posts/2023/11/take-note-new-bitwarden-script) decided to advise of a [Bitwarden](https://bitwarden.com/) script that could inflate your JavaScript load, here's some word of an apparently recent change to the [1Password](https://1password.com) browser extension.
+In much the same way as I [previously](/posts/2023/11/take-note-new-bitwarden-script) decided to advise of a [Bitwarden](https://bitwarden.com/) script that could inflate your JavaScript load, I'm passing along some word of what I assume is a recent change to the [1Password](https://1password.com) browser extension.

 <!--more-->